 This is an open-source engine, whose parent company is Oracle.

 This engine is 100% compatible, and is "freer" than its sibling MySQL.
 All the bugs and roadmaps are freely accessible, unlike the Oracle version.
 In addition, the storage database InnoDB has been replaced by XtraDB and other optimisations, promising performance gains.

 Find out how to create and manage your MySQL or MariaDB databases

 Please note that this service does not give you access to the Host but to the databases hosted on the Host.
 Generic SQL commands work with no issues, and HeidiSQL or SQuirreL SQL software is fully compatible.

 As MariaDB is a fork of MySQL, the different commands are the same for the 2 types of database.

 To log in to your database, make sure that you have:

-All this information is available in the Web Control Panel.
+All this information is available in the OVHcloud Control Panel.

-There is also a guide here: Getting started with the CloudDB service
+Please also read our guide on getting started with the CloudDB service.

 mysql --host=server --user=user --port=port --password=password database_name